 Pitch 1: 5.6 Follow the nice finger/hand crack up to a bolted anchor.
 Pass the anchor and head up the slab 7 meters until you reach another anchor.
-There is no protection in this 7 meters and there is potential for a ground fall.
+There is a bolt half way up the slab section, reducing the chance of a ground fall.

 Pitch 3: 5.6 At the anchors rock over, above the tree, to the natural crack line.
 Here it is super cruiser with plenty of opportunities to throw in gear.